Unsteady evolution of slip and drag in surfactant-contaminated superhydrophobic channels: Introduction

-Steady scaling theories were constructed for a pressure-driven channel flow with two-dimensional gratings \citep[approximating long, spanwise-oriented gratings][]{landel2020theory}, as well as for long gratings with finite spanwise extent, assuming spatially periodic flow \citep{temprano2023single}.
-Both theories are in agreement with the slip velocity and drag predicted in full numerical simulations. \citet{temprano2023single} further validated their theory by performing experiments with SHS gratings of various lengths, finding that surfactant effects decrease with the square of the interface length.
-These theories assume that the surfactant concentration is small (as may be expected when surfactant is not explicitly added) and that the shear stress is approximately uniform at the liquid-gas interface.
-They do not consider the stagnant cap regime, first exhibited in air bubbles rising in surfactant-contaminated water \citep{bond1928lxxxii, frumkin1947effect}.
-To examine effects of non-uniform shear stresses at the liquid--gas interface, \citet{tomlinson2023laminar} considered gratings of finite spanwise extent, and assumed that bulk diffusion was strong enough to suppress cross-channel concentration gradients, allowing systematic asymptotic approximations to be developed.
-Several dimensionless groups were identified by \citet{temprano2023single} and \citet{tomlinson2023laminar} that influence the drag in superhydrophobic channels. \citet{temprano2023single} showed that surfactant impairment in their simulations and experiments was well predicted by a single dimensionless group, when the surfactant properties, SHS dimensions and flow velocities are constrained within physically realizable ranges.
-Using these physical constraints, scaling analysis provided the dimensionless group as the ratio between the streamwise length of the interface and a surfactant-determined lengthscale, labelled ``mobilization length''.
-Without constraints on surfactant or flow properties, \citet{tomlinson2023laminar} found several other relevant dimensionless groups by calculating asymptotic solutions for the concentration field and drag across the whole parameter space; these depend on a velocity scale generated by interfacial Marangoni effects, the surfactant diffusivity and the flow rate.
-Another dimensionless group found by \citet{tomlinson2023laminar} can be used to predict whether the surfactant concentration field is in the stagnant-cap regime.
+\st{To provide a more comprehensive theory that accommodates non-uniform shear stresses at the liquid--gas interface, \citet{tomlinson2023laminar} assumed that bulk diffusion was strong enough to suppress cross-channel concentration gradients, allowing systematic asymptotic approximations to be developed.
+They considered gratings of finite spanwise extent and small surfactant concentrations (allowing linearisation of physicochemical relations).
+The surfactant flux was assumed to be uniform and was prescribed along the length of the channel.} \st{Several dimensionless groups were identified by \citet{temprano2023single} and \citet{tomlinson2023laminar} that influence the drag in superhydrophobic channels. } \citet{temprano2023single} showed that surfactant impairment in their simulations and experiments was well predicted by a single dimensionless group, when the surfactant properties, SHS dimensions and flow velocities are constrained within physically realizable ranges.
+Using these physical constraints, scaling analysis identified the dimensionless group as the ratio between the streamwise length of the interface and a surfactant-determined lengthscale, labelled ``mobilization length''. \st{Without these physical constraints on surfactant or flow properties, \citet{tomlinson2023laminar} found several other relevant dimensionless groups by calculating asymptotic solutions for the concentration field and drag across the whole parameter space; these depend on a velocity scale generated by interfacial Marangoni effects, the surfactant diffusivity and the flow rate.} Another dimensionless group found by \citet{tomlinson2023laminar} can be used to predict whether the surfactant concentration field is in the stagnant-cap regime. \st{This dimensionless group was also identified in the numerical simulations performed by \citet{sundin2022slip} in a two-dimensional channel with liquid-infused surfaces (LIS) when the applied shear stress is high. \citet{sundin2022slip} found that LISs may be more susceptible to surfactant effects than SHSs and derived a scaling theory for LISs when the applied shear stress is small.} \st{The stagnant cap regime in a two-dimensional shear flow with insoluble surfactant has been investigated with a linear \citep{baier2021influence,baier2022shear} and non-linear \citep{mayer2022superhydrophobic} equation of state.
+Assuming a linear equation of state, our unsteady model allows us to investigate how these stagnant cap distributions evolve as the bulk and interfacial surfactant concentration field varies in time. }